 - The resulting numbers are each parent’s child support obligations.
 The number for the non-paying parent, typically the parent with the majority of parenting time, will be presumed to already be applied to the child.
 The number for the paying parent will be that parent’s child support obligation and must be paid to the non-paying parent.

-Under the new income-shares model, Illinois courts consider that the typical costs to raise a child for a family should resemble the income level that would have been in place had the parents involved in each case stayed together.
+Under Illinois’ income-shares model, the courts consider that the typical costs to raise a child for a family should resemble the income level that would have been in place had the parents involved in each case stayed together.
 Accordingly, if each parent is working and earning income, both sets of income are added together to arrive at the amount necessary to raise the child(ren).
 In considering the costs of raising a child or children, Illinois courts will take into account the cost of housing, clothes, food, transportation, ordinary uncovered medical expenses, ordinary extracurricular activities, entertainment and education.
 Judges are also free to consider any other extraordinary circumstances in setting support.

 How Does The Court Determine The Amount Of Child Support The Paying Parent Is To Pay?